hilbix/js/README.md

 - The `<script>` tag might change over time
 - `js*/all.js` is created by `make`, so you can create your own `js*` bundles
 - `js/all.js` usually is not what you want!
 Only pick what you need

+## Hacks/Quirks

+- Submodules branches are currently a hack:
+  - If the submodule is named `name.BRANCH`, then the branch `BRANCH` is used.
+  - If the submodule is named `name` (without a dot), then the branch `name` is used.
+  - In future, perhaps I will parse `.gitmodules` to take the branch from there.

 ## FAQ